recorefx/RecoreFX/docs/design-notes/Of.md

 I realized that in real-life software, it's not uncommon to hit upon duplicated interfaces and types.
 Dependency structure and code ownership limit the ease with which code can be shared.

-Since you can't make a generic cast operator, so the next best thing is to add a method:
+You can't make a generic cast operator, so the next best thing is to add a method:

 ```cs
 class Address : Of<string> {}